isi-vista/face-completion/README.md

 # Does Generative Face Completion Help Face Recognition?
-## _Coming soon_

 ### Encoder-Decoder for Face Completion based on Convolutions with a Gating Mechanism

-This page contains the code along with pre-trained models for solving the face completion task, aka face inpainting, following the method mentioned in _J.
+This page contains the encoder-decoder model definition for learning the face completion task, aka face inpainting, following the method mentioned in _J.
 Mathai\*, I. Masi\*, W. AbdAlmageed, "[Does Generative Face Completion help Face Recognition?](#) ", in Proc. of IAPR International Conference on Biometrics (ICB) 2019 [1]_.

 ![Teaser](https://i.imgur.com/Pv0W9mb.png)